 Legalizing Cannabis Federally

-Alaska Native communities have long struggled with poor access to employment, education, health care, healthy foods, qualified police officers, transportation, and culturally appropriate mental health services.
-These factors have resulted in lower life expectancies, domestic violence, poverty, a breakdown of cultural traditions, mental health problems (such as suicide), substance abuse, and a general inability to continue the way of life that existed prior to Alaska becoming a part of the United States.
-Through federal funding, we must provide job opportunities, culturally-affirming education and health care services, healthy fresh foods, qualified and accountable policing agencies, transportation to provide easy and affordable access for remote Alaska Native communities to travel into major cities such as Anchorage (as well as for tourists to visit these areas to create jobs).
-Alaska Native cultures, languages, and traditions must be preserved all in compliance with the United Nations Declaration on the Rights of Indigenous Peoples.
+Native American/Alaska Native/Native Hawaiian communities have long struggled with poor access to employment, education, health care, healthy foods, qualified police officers, transportation, and culturally appropriate mental health services.
+These factors have resulted in lower life expectancy, domestic violence, poverty, a breakdown of cultural traditions, mental health problems (such as suicide), substance abuse, and a general inability to continue the way of life that existed prior to the founding of the United States.
+Through federal funding, we must provide job opportunities, culturally-affirming education and health care services, healthy fresh foods, qualified and accountable policing agencies, transportation to provide easy and affordable access for remote Native American/Alaska Native/Native Hawaiian communities to travel into major cities (as well as for tourists to visit these areas to create jobs).
+Native American/Alaska Native/Native Hawaiian cultures, languages, and traditions must be preserved all in compliance with the United Nations Declaration on the Rights of Indigenous Peoples.

 Net Neutrality and Broadband Access